Explosives safety

-Net Explosives Weight (NEW)

-The net explosives weight (NEW) is the total weight of all explosives substances in a single item.
-NEW is used to calculate safe separation distances (see Quantity-Distance).
-NEW for a specific explosive may be adjusted by its TNT equivalence which is the weight of trinitrotoluene (TNT) required to produce a shockwave of equal magnitude as that produced by one pound of the explosive in question.
-For example, C-4 has a TNT equivalency for overpressure of 1.34 (one pound of C-4 is equal to 1.34 pounds of TNT).
+Explosives safety refers to the practices taken during the use of explosives to prevent injury or death.
+Explosives include chemicals such as TNT or dynamite as well as other kinds of explosives, such as land mines, C-4s, and IEDs.

+Hazards

+Toxicity

+A number of explosives contain chemical compounds which can be toxic, either released as products or contained within the explosive itself.

-Quantity-Distance (QD)
+Quantity-distance (QD)

-Quantity-Distance (QD) is the foundation of DOD explosives safety standards.
+Quantity-distance (QD) is the foundation of DOD explosives safety standards.
 It defines levels of protection from blast based on relationships between the quantity of explosive material (NEW) and distance.
 The relationships are based on levels of risk considered acceptable for specific exposures but they do not provide absolute safety or protection.
 Exposures are expressed by a “K-factor” (K6, K18, etc.) which represents the degree of protection provided; higher is better.
 K328 equates to a blast overpressure of 0.0655 psi which will not harm people in the open.

-Blast Wave Phenomena
+Blast wave phenomena

-A Blast Wave Phenomenon is an incident involving the violent release of energy created by detonation of an explosive device.
+A blast wave phenomenon is an incident involving the violent release of energy created by detonation of an explosive device.
 The sudden and intense pressure disturbance is termed the “blast wave.”
 The blast wave is characterized by an almost instantaneous rise from ambient pressure to a peak incident pressure (Pi).
 This pressure increase or “shock front,” travels radially outward from the detonation point, with a diminishing velocity that is always in excess of the speed of sound in that medium.
 Gas molecules making up the front move at lower velocities.
 This velocity, which is called the “particle velocity,” is associated with the “dynamic pressure,” or the pressure formed by the winds produced by the shock front.
-As the shock front expands into increasingly larger volumes of the medium, the incident pressure decreases and, generally, the duration of the pressure-pulse increase.
+As the shock front expands into increasingly larger volumes of the medium, the incident pressure decreases and, generally, the duration of the pressure-pulse increases.
 If the shock wave strikes a rigid surface (e.g., a building) at an angle to the direction of the wave's propagation, a reflected pressure is instantly developed on the surface and this pressure rises to a value that exceeds the incident pressure.
 This reflected pressure is a function of the incident wave's pressure and the angle formed between the rigid surface and the plane of the shock front.